Did you know that electrical fires are the primary reason for residential fires and can leave severe damage to your home?

 Schedule an electrical safety inspection today

 You could always keep the 8 tips in your pocket, but an electrical safety inspection imperative.
 Better late than never.
 This could be the perfect time for you to do an electrical safety inspection on your home.

 Our expert electricians at Artizan Electric can help you with an overall inspection of your home.
 We make sure everything is up and running so that you can have that peace of mind even when you’re not at home.

-If you live near Pullman or Whitman County, Washington, contact us (509) 339-9991.
+If you live near Spokane or Eastern Washington, contact us (509) 339-9991.
 We’re also available 24 hours for emergency services.